Lorik Cana: Sunderland

 Cana joined Sunderland on a four-year contract for a fee of around £5 million on 24 July 2009.
-He was soon handed the team's captaincy by manager Steve Bruce, although Bruce later stated a captain had yet to be appointed.
-On 15 August, Cana made his league debut for Sunderland and contributed with an impressive performance in a 1–0 win over Bolton Wanderers, becoming the first Albanian player to play in the Premier League.
-He was appointed as Sunderland's captain for the 2009–10 season on 3 September.
-He led his team in 35 games in all competitions.
-Sunderland finished 13th in the league and progressed until last 16 in EFL Cup and until 4th round in FA Cup.
+He was soon handed the captaincy by manager Steve Bruce, although Bruce initially stated that the team's permanent captain had yet to be decided.
+Cana made his Premier League debut on 15 August 2009, delivering an impressive performance in a 1–0 away victory over Bolton Wanderers, becoming the first Albanian footballer to appear in the Premier League.
+On 3 September 2009, he was officially appointed as Sunderland’s club captain for the 2009–10 season.
+He made 35 appearances in all competitions, leading the team to a 13th-place finish in the league, the FA Cup fourth round, and the EFL Cup round of 16.